MicrosoftDocs/sdk-api/sdk-api-src/content/dhcpcsdk/nf-dhcpcsdk-dhcpundorequestparams.md

 ### -param AdapterName [in]

-Name of the adapter for which information is no longer required.
+GUID of the adapter for which information is no longer required.
 Must be under 256 characters.

 <div class="alert"><b>Note</b>  This parameter is no longer used.</div>
 <div> </div>